-A link to a GitHub repository with Node.js sample code is provided in the developer console.
-For some templates, you may be able to find samples in additional languages (such as Java) in the Alexa organization on GitHub
+A link to a GitHub repository with Node.js sample code is provided in the Alexa developer console.
+For some templates, you can find samples in additional languages (such as Java) in the alexa-samples organization on GitHub.

 To get the sample code that matches a template:

 - Navigate to the Build > Custom > Endpoint page.

 In the box explaining that you must create your own endpoint, click the link to open the relevant GitHub repository.

 If you don't see this endpoint warning box, this means your skill has already been updated to use a custom endpoint instead of the template default.

 To connect the code to your skill, you need to create a new AWS Lambda function, upload the code, and then update the endpoint for the skill.
 Instructions for these steps are provided in the GitHub repository in the Lambda Function and Connect VUI to Code sections.

 - For more about using Lambda with skills, see Host a Custom Skill as an AWS Lambda Function.